Young Person’s Guide to Leaving Care.

 Preparing to leave care

 Young people should be supported in developing life skills – self-care, practical and interpersonal skills – from the start of the placement until the day they leave.
-See the Life Skills Development area of I-SPACE for guidance in relation to this task.
+See the Life Skills Development area for guidance in relation to this task.

 Here are a few helpful resources for young people who are ready to move to their own independent accommodation: